-With the pumps running, make certain the flow meter is reading between 1.5 and 2.5 gallons per hour.
-If the flow is less than 1.5 GPH refer to Appendix D. Click the option to control on the Heater Module output temperature.
+Click the option to control on the Heater Module output temperature.
 Set the target set point.
-The temperature of the water bed will typically be a few °C below the Heater Module output temperature.
+Pick a value for the set point between 31 and 48 °C. The temperature of the heating pad will typically be a few °C below the Heater Module output temperature.